hwdsl2/docker-openvpn/README.md

 Import `client.ovpn` into your OpenVPN client to connect.

+Alternatively, you may [set up OpenVPN without Docker](https://github.com/hwdsl2/openvpn-install).
+To learn more about how to use this image, read the sections below.

 ## Requirements

 - A Linux server with a public IP address or DNS name